 It is good to note that many tourist places in Lisbon allow free admission on Sundays and are most likely to be closed on Mondays.

 An extra (but highly useful) tip is to follow the signs stating “Miradouro” whenever you see them.
 A Miradouro is a viewpoint and in Lisbon there are plenty of them offering spectacular panoramic views of the city and its river.
 Also, the city’s terrain is mostly hilly and cobbled so wearing comfortable flat shoes is recommended.

-This 3 days in Lisbon itinerary covers all the bases and gives you the opportunity to see a mix of everything that the capital has to offer.
+This itinerary of 3 days in Lisbon covers all the bases and gives you the opportunity to see a mix of everything that the capital has to offer.